 During the high-level panel, its participants - Haege Fjellheim, head of carbon research, Refinitiv; Adam Guibourgé-Czetwertyński, deputy minister, Ministry of Climate and Environment, Poland; Marco Mensink, director general, the European Chemical Industry Council (CEFIC) and Diederik Samsom, head of the European Commission’s cabinet of executive vice-president for the European Green Deal Frans Timmermans - discussed what parts of the EU are bearing the brunt of higher emissions prices.
 Moreover, the debate focused on the extension of the ETS to other sectors.

 According to Adam Guibourgé-Czetwertyński, deputy minister of Climate and Environment, the regions which are transforming their energy systems and require more investment capital, have to use it up for purchasing the needed allowances. - The situation of Polish energy companies is a good example.
 Last year they have spent billions of euros on allowances.
 I could think of better ways to spend that money especially with the very serious investments we have in Poland in renewables – he clarified.- However, the biggest problem is not even the amount but the fact that this money, money of a Polish utility company, is leaving Poland and being spent abroad.
 The allowances are being bought from Member States with surplus allowances.
 So, we have drainage of financial resources out of the country.
-The higher the price, the more we are losing - he added.
+The higher the price, the more we are losing - he added. - he added.

 In the opinion of Marco Mensink, director general, the European Chemical Industry Council (CEFIC), the focus on the carbon price is not the key question in the ETS debate, the price is an outcome of the system. – What we should focus on is that money needs to stimulate the innovation industry to do the decarbonisation - he stressed.